duvanherfi/solid_cache_mongoid/README.md

 A FIFO cache is much easier to manage:
 1. We don't need to track when items are read.
 2. We can estimate and control the cache size by comparing the maximum and minimum IDs.
-3. By deleting from one end of the table and adding at the other end we can avoid fragmentation (on MySQL at least).
+3. By deleting from one end of the table and adding at the other end we can avoid fragmentation.

-## Upgrading

-**Upgrading from v0.3.0 or earlier?
-Please see [upgrading to version v0.4.x and beyond](upgrading_to_version_0.4.x.md)**

 ## License
 Solid Cache is licensed under MIT.